lruanova/LSE-FS-UVigo-train/README.md

 ## Notes
 -  **fast-ctc-decode** : This repo depends on a custom fork of fast-ctc-decode with support for multi-letter tokens (e.g., "LL", "RR", etc. in LSE).
 This is configured in pyproject.toml.
 You can use [this implementation](https://github.com/lruanova/fast-ctc-decode).
 - **Keypoint Extraction**: The keypoints used here were extracted according to the protocol described in the article.
-You can use the provided: [keypoint extraction pipeline](placeholder).
+You can use the provided: [keypoint extraction code](https://github.com/lruanova/LSE-FS-UVigo-extraction/).
 - Weights & Biases (See config) was used for tracking experiments, and Ray for distributed training.

 ## How to cite